 - In healthcare research, a population could be all patients diagnosed with a specific condition in a country.

-- It includes everyone relevant to the research question
+- It includes everyone or everything relevant to the research question

 - It is often theoretical, meaning you may never actually reach every member